markstanl/github-readme-philosophical-quotes/README.md

 </p>

 ## Usage
+It is highly encouraged for everyone to use this API in their ReadMes.
+The following is how you use it.
-This is an express function, hosted on vercel, and you can access it by using the following URL:
+This is an express function, hosted on Vercel, and you can access it by using the following URL:

 ```markdown
 ![](https://github-readme-philosophical-quotes.vercel.app/api/generate-image)